rumenmitov/phantomuserland/README.md

 > Note: As a part of build process this command will create `var` subdirectory, which holds all the build files, including CMake-related files containing build configuration.

+Cmake generates a configuration for your LSP.
+To use it copy it to the root of the project:

+`cp var/build/x86_64/compile_commands.json .`

 #### Build options

 When building phantom you may want to configure some of the options: